micmejia/bible-dump/NKJV/Proverbs/Prov 4.md

 Avoid it, do not travel on it; Turn away from it and pass on.

 ###### 16
-For they do not sleep unless they have done evil; And their sleep is [^a]taken away unless they make _someone_ fall.
+For they do not sleep unless they have done evil; And their sleep is taken away unless they make _someone_ fall.

 ###### 17
 For they eat the bread of wickedness, And drink the wine of violence.

 ###### 18
-But the path of the just _is_ like the shining [^b]sun, That shines ever brighter unto the perfect day.
+But the path of the just _is_ like the shining sun, That shines ever brighter unto the perfect day.

 ###### 19
 The way of the wicked _is_ like darkness; They do not know what makes them stumble.